1942 New Zealand rugby league season: Auckland

 Manukau won the Auckland Rugby League's Fox Memorial Trophy and Stormont Shield.
 The Rukutai Shield was won by City-Otahuhu.
 Richmond won the Roope Rooster.

-Due to the World War; Marist and Northcote amalgamated as did Mount Albert and Newton and City and Otahuhu.
+Due to the World War; Marist and North Shore briefly amalgamated at senior level in 1942 as did Mount Albert and Newton, and City and Otahuhu.
+However it was unpopular and the following year they reverted back to individual clubs.

 Wellington

 Miramar won the Wellington Rugby League's Appleton Shield.

 Canterbury

 Hornby-Rakaia-Riccarton won the Canterbury Rugby League's Massetti Cup.

 The competition consisted of; Brigade A, Brigade B, Battery, Canterbury Regiment, A.S.C, Addington, Linwood-Woolston and Hornby-Rakaia-Riccarton.

 Other Competitions

-Blackball defeated Hornby-Rakaia-Riccarton 21-8 to retain the Thacker Shield.
+Blackball defeated Hornby-Rakaia-Riccarton 21–8 to retain the Thacker Shield.